Skip to main content

 All practitioners should be mindful of situations where informing the parents of the referral would place a child at increased risk of harm.
 In this situation, carers would not be informed of the referral before a multiagency discussion has taken place.
 This would usually be in the form of a formal strategy discussion.

-4.2 Actions when PP is identified
+4.6 Actions when perplexing presentation is identified

 If the PP pathway is to be initiated the practitioner will inform their manager.